-Video - "Ethics on Trial"
+Videotape - "Ethics on Trial"

-The mock hearing video, based on an actual professional conduct proceeding conducted by the Board of Direction, has been prepared for use as an educational tool by Sections, Branches, Student Chapters, universities, and other interested parties.
-Available on a loan basis, free of charge, the standard 3/4 inch videotape consists of two parts: (1) a presentation of the ASCE Board of Direction receiving the professional conduct case data and evidence (50 minutes), and (2) a presentation showing the deliberations and results of the hearing (20 minutes).
+The mock hearing videotape, based on an actual professional conduct proceeding conducted by the Board of Direction, has been prepared for use as an educational tool by Sections, Branches, Student Chapters, universities, and other interested parties.

+Available on a loan basis, free of charge, the DVD consists of two parts: (1) a presentation of the ASCE Board of Direction receiving the professional conduct case data and evidence (50 minutes), and (2) a presentation showing the deliberations and results of the hearing (20 minutes).
 The two-part format provides an opportunity to review and discuss the Board's thinking and reactions before moving on to the Board's decision.